citynorman/altdata/part1-tutorial.md

 Our data is mostly available to fundamental analysts in Excel format.
 You can download a complete history of our Excel files from S3.

 key = AKIAIM2OMJMEO7Y2OISA
 secret = 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
 path = vendorY/

-The data items are:
-date: publication date
-ticker: NYSE exchange ticker
-data: some important alt data
-data_new: in March 2018 we added some other important alt data

 #### Todo